Last updated: August 27 2023 - Estimated reading time: 9 minutes

 Card Authentication Methods (CAMs) were based on Static Data Authentication (SDA).

-However, the world has moved on, and the vast majority of payment cards shipped today feature the more sophisticated Dynamic Data Authentication (DDA) or Combined Data Authentication (CDA).
+However, the world has moved on, and most payment cards shipped today feature the more sophisticated Dynamic Data Authentication (DDA) or Combined Data Authentication (CDA).

-It's a protocol for checking that the EMV chip card is legitimate.
+It's a protocol for checking that the EMV card is legitimate.

-Visa and MasterCard have mandated migration to DDA on all EMV smartcards in Europe and Canada, and it is becoming standard in the U.S. too.
+Visa and MasterCard have mandated migration to DDA on all EMV smartcards in Europe and Canada, which is becoming standard in the U.S.

-EMV chip slashed fraud by half in the U.S. the very first year
+Payment Security: EMV chip cut fraud by half in the U.S. in the first year.

-EMV is almost 100% effective when it comes to preventing face-to-face (in-store, aka card-present fraud) counterfeit card fraud.
+EMV is almost 100% effective in preventing face-to-face (in-store, aka card-present fraud) counterfeit card fraud.

-The case replicated in the United Kingdom in 2012 (chip and PIN).
+- The case was replicated in the United Kingdom in 2012 (chip and PIN).